Cannabis edible: Butter

-In the United States

-Medicinal

-In 1996, California became the first state to legalize medicinal cannabis use.
-As of 2022, cannabis has been legalized for medical use in 37 states as well as the District of Columbia and the territories of Puerto Rico, Guam, the Northern Mariana Islands and the US Virgin Islands.
-Because cannabis remains under preliminary research for its potential to reduce chronic pain, it may be an alternative to opioids.
-Studies have shown that legalization of medical cannabis is associated with less opioid overdose deaths; however, further studies are needed to determine the nature of this relationship.

-In 1970, the Controlled Substances Act classified marijuana as a Schedule I substance meaning that it is not currently accepted for medicinal use, has high potential for abuse, and has lack of accepted safety for use of the drug.
-Usually, this would mean cannabis cannot be dispensed or prescribed; however, state laws allow for cannabis use despite these regulations.

-Recreational

-As of 2022, the following states in the U.S. have legalized recreational marijuana: Alaska, Arizona, California, Colorado, Connecticut, Illinois, Maine, Massachusetts, Michigan, Montana, Missouri, Nevada, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont, Virginia, and Washington, with legalization in Maryland slated for July 1, 2023.
-Most states require some sort of labeling of the potential harmful effects of cannabis use and the nutrition facts of edible products.

-Elsewhere

-On 17 October 2018, Canada became the first G7 nation to legalize recreational/adult-use cannabis with the Cannabis Act (the Act).
-That same day cannabis was removed from the Controlled Drugs and Substances Act.
-The Act regulates retail cannabis, medical cannabis, and industrial hemp in Canada.

 Safety

 Physical

 The adverse effects on health are most important when it is used in excessive quantities or with heavy frequency.
 A study funded by the National Institute on Drug Abuse entitled "Tasty THC: Promises and Challenges of Cannabis Edibles" found that heavy, long-term cannabis use appeared to worsen brain development, and psychiatric and heart health.
 On the other hand, the study also discovered that cannabis edibles did not appear to affect pulmonary function nor increase risk for cancer which is one reason people choose cannabis edibles over smoking cannabis.
 The study concedes that over-consuming cannabis is not lethal; to date, there has never been a death related to the actual toxicity of cannabis.
 However, there has been one death involving cannabis edibles.